spectralDNS/shenfun/docs/source/poisson.rst

 *Summary.* This is a demonstration of how the Python module `shenfun <https://github.com/spectralDNS/shenfun>`__ can be used to solve Poisson's equation with Dirichlet boundary conditions in one dimension.
 Spectral convergence, as shown in the figure below, is demonstrated.
-The demo is implemented in
-a single Python file `dirichlet_poisson1D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/dirichlet_poisson1D.py>`__, and the numerical method is is described in more detail by J. Shen :cite:`shen1` and :cite:`shen95`.
+The demo is implemented in slightly more generic terms (more boundary conditions) in `poisson1D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/poisson1D.py>`__, and the numerical method is is described in more detail by J. Shen :cite:`shen1` and :cite:`shen95`.

 Please note that there is also a `live version <https://mikaem.github.io/shenfun-demos/content/poisson.html>`__